 There are many who’ve tried, and succeeded, in making the end times come alive in the same way solid Biblical fiction authors can bring the past to life.

-It’s a precarious undertaking, to do justice to such a complex portion of the Bible, and the current landscape of the global drama.
+It’s a precarious undertaking, to do justice to such a complex portion of the Bible, and the current landscape of the global drama, but end times books are well worth reading, for many reasons.

 Please note that this post contains affiliate links for your convenience.
 If you make a purchase through one of the links, I may make a small commission.
 I only recommend books and resources that I’ve enjoyed personally, or believe that you would like.
 You can read my full disclosure here.
 You will also find information on Scripture translations there.